ndierckx/NOVOPlasty/README.md

                        memory capacity.
 If you have sufficient memory, leave it blank, else write your available memory in GB (if you have for example a 8 GB RAM laptop, put down 7 or 7.5 (don't add the unit in the config file)) Extended log         = Prints out a very extensive log, could be useful to send me when there is a problem  (0/1).
-Save assembled reads = All the reads used for the assembly will be stored in seperate files (yes/no) Seed Input           = The path to the file that contains the seed sequence.
+Save assembled reads = All the reads used for the assembly will be stored in seperate files; if option 2 is used, the
+                       original ids will be retained. (yes/no/2) Seed Input           = The path to the file that contains the seed sequence.
 Reference (optional) = If a reference is available, you can give here the path to the fasta file.
                        The assembly will still be de novo, but references of the same genus can be used as a guide to resolve